quasar-team/quasar/LogIt/docs/index.markdown

  */
 --->
 # LogIt
-LogIt is designed to be a high performance, flexible logging solution for C++ projects
+LogIt is designed to be a high performance, flexible, thread-safe logging solution for C++ projects

 # Overall Architecture
 ## Front end